marifyo/fggcosha/_posts/2014-05-10-reunion-weekend.md

 ## Book Now

-Here is all the information to help you plan for the weekend.
+Here is  information to help you plan for the weekend.

 ### Lodging

-Hotel arrangements have been made with the **DoubleTree by Hilton, Baltimore North - Pikesville.** for special rates.
+Hotel arrangements have been made with the **DoubleTree by Hilton, Baltimore North - Pikesville** for special rates.

 #### Address
 1726 Reisterstown Road